MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/ns-wdfusb-_wdf_usb_device_select_config_params.md

 If the driver sets <b>Type</b> to <b>WdfUsbTargetDeviceSelectConfigTypeInterfacesPairs</b> or <b>WdfUsbTargetDeviceSelectConfigTypeMultiInterface</b>, the framework provides the number if interfaces that are configured for the device.

-### -field Size

-The size, in bytes, of this structure.

-### -field Type

-A <a href="..\wdfusb\ne-wdfusb-_wdfusbtargetdeviceselectconfigtype.md">WdfUsbTargetDeviceSelectConfigType</a>-typed value that either specifies the type of configuration that is being selected or indicates that the current configuration is being deconfigured.

 ## -remarks

 The <b>WDF_USB_DEVICE_SELECT_CONFIG_PARAMS</b> structure is used as input to <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdeviceselectconfig.md">WdfUsbTargetDeviceSelectConfig</a>.